 Pain that is always or almost always present can lead to lack of sleep, depression, or anxiety.
 These can make it harder to do things or go places, and harder to enjoy life.
 Pain can be stressful for you and your family.
 But with treatment, pain can be managed.

-First, your doctor or nurse will find out:
+First, your health care provider will find out: